White House says rouble plunge linked to sanctions on Russian economy

 “It is evidence that Russia is paying a price” for its aggression in eastern Ukraine, White House spokesman Josh Earnest told reporters on Air Force One as President Barack Obama flew to Atlanta.

-Earnest said the rouble’s declining value is “consistent with the impact that we’ve seen thus far” of the economic sanctions put in place by the United States and Europe.
-(Reporting By Jeff Mason, Steve Holland and Roberta Rampton; Editing by Bill Trott)
+Earnest said the ruble’s declining value is “consistent with the impact that we’ve seen thus far” of the economic sanctions put in place by the United States and Europe.

+Reporting By Jeff Mason, Steve Holland and Roberta Rampton; Editing by Bill Trott